-Since then many campaigns have fallen back on a well known but not entirely understood mechanism of campaign building - relational organizing.
+Since Covid is forcing us to campaign through a pandemic many campaigns have fallen back on a well known but not entirely understood mechanism of campaign building - relational organizing.
 It is not a new phenomenon, as a matter of fact we have been doing it for years without actually measuring it.

-The buzzworthy, friend to friend outreach strategy is powerful - we use it daily, in every aspect of our lives.
-“Will you like my friend’s new Facebook page?”, “Will you tell your mom that we are holding a bake sale at the weekend”, “Are you interested in coming to this speaker with me at the weekend?” and finally “Will you vote for my father next weekend, you guys have a lot in common!”.
+The buzzworthy, friend to friend community outreach is powerful - we use it daily, in every aspect of our lives.
+“Will you like my friend’s new Facebook page?”, “Will you tell your mom that we are holding a bake sale at the weekend”, “Are you interested in coming to this speaker with me at the weekend?", “Will you vote for my father next weekend, you guys have a lot in common!”.

 Keep relational organizing simple

 At its most basic, relational organizing is about getting other people involved in your campaign.
 The best way to do this is to have those people be invited into the campaign by referral from a friend or family member.
 “Hey, I’m doing some volunteer shifts with Candidate X this weekend, you wouldn’t be interested in helping out with the campaign would you?”.
 From that initial introduction the engagement with the new supporter should be by the campaign team rather than relying too much on the personal relationship.
 This simplifies the process for everyone and means you are not leaning too heavily on the supporters who are kind enough to get others involved.
 Relational organizing takes many forms but the simplest is this recruitment drive aspect.
 It is clean and simple and allows the campaign team to then suggest several activities to the new recruit to get them active.
 What might these be?
 Post something to social about the campaign, volunteer to canvass, or host an event, donate money, join a campaign forum.
 Simple relational organizing that is proven to work.

 Invest in tech to help you measure the impact of your relational organizing